 Hiring a translator is also an option if you prefer, which will give you the best of both worlds.
 You can start with automatic translation, and afterwards have a professional review the changes.
 This method makes the total cost of hiring a translator considerably lower than doing so for your website’s entire contents.

 TranslatePress will make this process super easy for you.
 It gives you access to the Translator Accounts add-on, enabling you to invite collaborators to work on your site, without giving them full access.

-Besides this, TranslatePress SEO Pack addon helps you translate the most important SEO elements on each page (like page title, slug, description etc.).
+Besides this, the TranslatePress SEO Pack addon helps you translate the most important SEO elements on each page (like page title, slug, description, etc.).
 It also integrates with all popular SEO plugins, making sure your translated content ranks in multiple languages.